 Try it at your church in your family / children’s ministry department and let me know how it goes!

-4 thoughts on “Family Night Idea for Your Church: “Family Connect””
+4 responses to “Family Night Idea for Your Church: “Family Connect””

 Love Ya Nephew,